afloesch/learning-terraform/single-machine/README.md

 #### By file

 To set our variable values in a file create a [terraform.tfvars](terraform.tfvars) file and set the variable values with each entry as a new line in the file.
 Terraform will automatically pull the values from this file.
-It is also possible to create separate variable files, and when named with the *.auto.tfvars file extension they will be automatically picked up by terraform as well.
+We can also create separate variable files, and when named with the *.auto.tfvars file extension they will be automatically picked up by terraform as well.

 #### By environment variable